Reconocimiento facial con face-api.js y react

 Comencemos…

-2- Comprobamos que todo funciona correctamente en nuestro local, para ello levantamos un servidor de desarrollo en http://localhost:3000 con el comando:
+2- Comprobamos que todo funciona correctamente en nuestro local, para ello levantamos un servidor de desarrollo en http://localhost:3000 con el comando: npm start

 Llegados a este punto: